emieli/ansible-demo/README.md

     msg: Vlan 2 is named HERP
 ```

-Before we look to deeply, let's compare it to the corresponding task "code":
+Before we look to deeply, let's compare it to the code for the corresponding task:
 ```
 - name: "Arista: Show output: vlans.gathered.0"
   debug: